Dareenfadel/Destination-Discovery/README.md

 6.Log out when you're finished.

 # Features
-●User registration and authentication
+●User registration and authentication.
-●Add travel destinations to your wishlist
+●Add travel destinations to your wishlist.
-●Search for travel destinations
+●Search for travel destinations.
-●View information about various travel destinations
+●View information about various travel destinations.